Mohamed-Samehh/Map/README.md

 ## Deployment

-The project can be ready for deployment using the following steps:
+The project can be ready for deployment on Netlify using the following command:

 1. **Build the Project**:
    ```bash